Hornbill-Docs/servicemanager-config/servicemanager-config/assets/new-assets-mode-infokit.md

 ### Webinars

 - Next-Gen Hornbill Assets: Evolution and capabilities.
 6th May: Register to learn about core functionality.
+(Completed)
 - 8 weeks to go: Your Hornbill Assets readiness walkthrough.
 3rd June: Register for a guided preparation session.

 ### In-person events